 What we process

-We process personal data about enquirers, residents and individuals we support before, during and after their contact with us to support our business interests, which include:
+We process personal data about enquirers, residents, and individuals we support before, during and after their contact with us.
+This processing is required to support our business interests and to fulfil our legal and contractual obligations that are compliant with The General Data Protection Regulation (GDPR), UK Data Protection Act 2018 (DPA2018) and Caldicott Principles including guidance from the 10 data security standards, which include:

-• Researching and understanding market needs to improve our marketing effectiveness;
+- Using Legitimate interests for researching and understanding the needs of our target audience and to improve our marketing effectiveness;

-• Working with our partners such as recruiting sites and providers to improve the quality of their services.
+- Working with our partners such as recruiting sites and providers to improve the quality of our services.

-We also process personal data about job applicants, current and former employees, service providers, and other groups of individuals in the course of our business operations, and this data is subject to our internal privacy policies.
+We also process personal data about job applicants, current and former employees, service providers, and other groups of individuals during our business operations, and this data is subject to our internal privacy policies.

 Personal data you provide to us